Table of contents:

 First-party loan fraud

 Also known as personal loan fraud, first-party loan fraud is an umbrella term for when an individual directly provides false information on their own loan application in order to obtain the credit they may not otherwise qualify for.
-This type of loan fraud can encompass income fraud, employment fraud, asset fraud, or loan application fraud, all of which typically involve the use of falsified documentation to support their loan application.
+This type of loan fraud can encompass income fraud, employment fraud, asset fraud, vehicle application fraud or loan application fraud, all of which typically involve the use of falsified documentation to support their loan application.

 Here's an example of an applicant faking their address on a bank statement to hide bad credit.
 This fraudster was caught out in a matter of seconds by our document checker tool, Fraud Finder.